Electrification is the future of European energy.

 - Electrifying transport in large urban environments would decrease premature deaths caused by air pollution

-- We need the right infrastructure in place: modernised and expanded electricity grids as well as demand-side flexibility sources such as smart charging and storage systems.
+- We need the right infrastructure in place: modernized and expanded electricity grids as well as demand-side flexibility sources such as smart charging and storage systems.

 - Direct electrification drives energy efficiency.
-It delivers decarbonisation with less energy input than any other solutions.
+It delivers decarbonization with less energy input than any other solutions.

-- Synergies with digitalisation will empower consumers by allowing them to take a more active role in managing their energy consumption.
+- Synergies with digitalization will empower consumers by allowing them to take a more active role in managing their energy consumption.
 They provide flexibility, saving costs both for consumers and the overall system.